dsjove/3DPrinterCam/README.md

 ## Code Status:

-I have not yet created an end to end time-lapse.
+I have not yet run an end to end time-lapse.
 Creating a timelapse is possible using the Arduino IDE Serial Monitor.
 I would like to implement the WIFI and basic WebServer first.
 That is how we will get feedback when hooked up to printer.

 ### MyConfig.h
 You will need to copy/rename MyConfig.hh and make any needed hardware declaration changes.

 ### 3DPrinterCam.nio
 This is the main entry point into the program.
-The only buxsiness logic is parsing the serial commands.\
+The only business logic is parsing the serial commands.\
 TODO: serial reads for the commands are fine for protoype but should be more robust\
-TODO: eliminate 'begin' and pass GCODE file name as part of other commands (use date if not supplied)
+TODO: Pass GCODE file name as part of other commands (use date if not supplied)
+TODO: blink flash at end of setup

 ### Globals.h/cpp camera_pins.h
 Junk Drawer.
 This is where the hardware defines reside.\
 TODO: finish debugMemory
+TODO: move time functions

 ### Camera.h/cpp
 Camera setup, config, and frame capture\